Skip to content

 This is why houseplants may stretch indoors even when a room feels bright.
 Indoor light is weaker, shorter in winter, and different from outdoor light.

-Graph showing how indoor light intensity drops with distance from a bright window.
+Graph showing how illuminance at plant height drops as a plant is placed farther from a bright window.

 Distance from a window changes plant performance fast.
-A small move can shift a plant from stasis into slow growth.
+A small move can take a plant from barely changing to making slow new growth.

 4. Best Low-Light Houseplants for Dim Rooms